MahboobMMonza/MeshIslandGenerator/README.md

 ### Installation instructions

-This product is handled by Maven, as a multi-module project.
+This product is handled by Maven as a multi-module project.
 We assume here that you have cloned the project in a directory named `A2`

 To install the different tooling on your computer, simply run: